bhark/NCjAx/README.md

 ### Roadmap

+If you feel like contributing, be my guest.
+Here's what's missing to align properly with the papers (and hopefully achieve some sort of learning ability beyond input->output mapping):

 - [x] Fundamental NCA substrate
 - [x] I/O tooling (sending data to, and receiving data from, the substrate)
 - [x] Trainable convolutional filters to replace/extend identity+laplacian